Label Claims

 • No: The raw material does not meet the claim.

-Once these are filled in, the status of the claims will be calculated on the finished product, according to the following conditions:
+Once these are filled in, the statute of the claims will be calculated on the finished product, according to the following conditions:

 Nutritional claims